nightroman/FarNet/PowerShellFar/README.md

 [Contents]

-The script searches for the specified regex or simple match in the input files and sends found matches to the panel, where you can open the editor at the found matches selected.
+The script searches for the specified regex or simple match in the input files and sends found matches to the panel, where you can open the editor with the caret at the found match.

 The search is performed in the background and results are sent to the panel.
 You may work with results immediately even with the search still running.